 Interviewers have tended to focus more than other firms on candidates’ personality and whether they’d fit in well with the ‘culture’ of the firm.
 But these aspects are not the exclusive focus of Gerald Eve recruiters, so candidates need to be prepared to answer questions about the property industry, too.

-Gerald Eve tells TARGETjobs on its organisation profile that it looks for ‘graduates with good qualifications, personality, commercial acumen, and, not forgetting, spark’.
-And Heather Newby, HR manager, confirms that they are keen to find out about you as a person, rather than just a professional: ‘We understand that it can be hard to relax at interviews or assessment days, but candidates need to remember that we are hiring them for their personality and their future potential within our business.
+Gerald Eve tells TARGETjobs on its organisation profile that it looks for ‘graduates with good qualifications, personality, commercial acumen and spark’.
+A former HR manager at Gerald Eve confirmed that they are keen to find out about you as a person, rather than just a professional: ‘We understand that it can be hard to relax at interviews or assessment days, but candidates need to remember that we are hiring them for their personality and their future potential within our business.
 We have an inclusive culture and, while we don’t expect candidates to know everything there is to know about surveying, we do want candidates to be comfortable in their own skin and let their personality shine through.’

 How to show personality and spark at interview